Recreation Residence Permits

 Examples of commercial vehicles that may need a Road Use Permit are logging trucks, tractor-trailer combinations, lowboys, yarders, chip vans, sand, gravel or cement trucks.
 This list is not all inclusive.

-Please contact the Road Manager at the appropriate Forest Service office to obtain a Road Use Permit or written authorization.
+Please contact the Road Manager at the closest Forest Service office to obtain a Road Use Permit or written authorization.